The Dove (1927 film): Recognition

 Though the film was not well received, William Cameron Menzies won the first Academy Award for Best Art Direction in 1928 for this film and Tempest, though the award was then called "Interior Decoration."

-At the Library of Congress are reels 1, 3, 4, and 8.
-The film is missing reels 2, 5, 6, 7, and 9.

 In 1932, Herbert Brenon directed a new talkie version named Girl of the Rio, starred by Dolores del Río for RKO Radio Pictures.

 Awards and nominations

 The Dove won the 1929 Academy Award for Best Art Direction for William Cameron Menzies.